cssinjs/jss/docs/json-api.md

-# JSON API for declaring Style Sheets.
+# JSON API for declaring Style Sheets

 JSS is designed to stay as close as possible to the CSS syntax, however there are some exceptions.